ryan-mcclue/unsw/comp3411/exam.md

 ∀c Clown(c) → ∃b Big(b) (for every c that is a clown, there exists an object b that is big) ¬∀s (Swan(s) → White(s))
-(it's not true that: 'for all s that is a swan, s is also white') i.e. not all swans are white
+(it's not true that: 'for all s that is a swan, s is also white') IMPORTANT i.e. not all swans are white (have this as answer)
+TODO: more paramaters from tutorial questions

 * Q-learning
 transition δ(S1, a1) = S2